 PLEASE PRINT THIS BIOGRAPHY IN ITS ENTIRETY

-If you need to edit, please consult Ms. Susan Angermeier
+If you need to edit, please consult Mr. Jeremiah Adriano

-Phone: (212) 581-5197; Fax: (212) 581-4029; Email: firstname.lastname@example.org
+phone: (212) 581-5197; fax: (212) 581-4029; e-mail: email@example.com

-* Please Destroy Any Material Dated Prior to June 2016 *
+* Please Destroy Any Material Dated Prior to June 2019*

 Lise de la Salle has played with many of the world's leading orchestras and conductors.
-She made her London Symphony Orchestra debut with Fabio Luisi and in 2016 returned to the Orchestra with Antonio Pappano.
-Luisi, who had invited her to become the first Artist-in-Residence of the Zurich Opera in 2014has also frequently featured Ms. De la Salle with the Vienna Symphony, including a performance in New York on the Great Performers Series at Lincoln Center.
-In the U.S., Ms. de la Salle has played with the Boston Symphony, Chicago Symphony at the Ravinia Festival, San Francisco Symphony and three times with the Los Angeles Philharmonic, among others.
-In her second appearance with the Minnesota Orchestra, she played the Gershwin Concerto in F, a performance that inspired one critic to exclaim that “she might just be the most exciting young artist in classical music right now.”
+She made her London Symphony Orchestra debut with Fabio Luisi and in 2016 returned to the orchestra with Antonio Pappano.
+Luisi, who invited her to become the first Artist-in-Residence of the Zurich Opera in 2014, has also frequently featured Ms. de la Salle with the Vienna Symphony, including a performance in New York on the Great Performers Series at Lincoln Center.
+In the U.S., Ms. de la Salle has played with the Boston Symphony, Chicago Symphony, San Francisco Symphony, Philadelphia Orchestra, National Symphony, and four times with the Los Angeles Philharmonic, among others.
+In her second appearance with the Minnesota Orchestra, she played the Gershwin Concerto in F, a performance that inspired one critic to exclaim, “She might just be the most exciting young artist in classical music right now.”

 Ms. de la Salle also takes pleasure in educational outreach and conducts master classes in many of the cities in which she performs.

 Born in Cherbourg, France in 1988, Ms. de la Salle was surrounded by music from her earliest childhood.
 She began studying the piano at the age of four and gave her first concert at nine in a live broadcast on Radio-France.
 When she was eleven, Ms. de la Salle received special permission to enter the Paris Conservatoire Supérieur de Musique to study with Pierre Réach.
-At 13, she made her concerto debut with Beethoven’s Piano Concerto No. 2 in Avignon, and her Paris recital debut at the Louvre before going on tour with the Orchestre National d’Ile de France playing Haydn’s Concerto in D Major.
+At thirteen, she made her concerto debut with Beethoven’s Piano Concerto No. 2 in Avignon, and her Paris recital debut at the Louvre before going on tour with the Orchestre National d’Ile de France playing Haydn’s Concerto in D Major.
 Ms. de la Salle graduated in 2001 and subsequently enrolled in the postgraduate cycle with Bruno Rigutto.
-Since 1997, she has worked closely with Pascal Nemirovski, and also studied with Genevieve Joy-Dutilleux.
+Since 1997, she has worked closely with Pascal Nemirovski and studied with Genevieve Joy-Dutilleux.

-In 2003, Ms. de la Salle won the European Young Concert Artists Auditions in Paris and in 2004 she won the Young Concert Artists International Auditions in New York.
-Later that year, the organization presented both her New York and Washington, DC debuts.
+In 2003, Ms. de la Salle won the European Young Concert Artists Auditions in Paris, and in 2004, she won the Young Concert Artists International Auditions in New York.
+Later that year, the organization presented both her New York and Washington, D.C. debuts.
 At the Ettlingen International Competition in Germany, Ms. de la Salle won First Prize and the Bärenreiter Award.
 She has also won First Prize in many French piano competitions, including the Steinway, Sucy, Vulaines, and Radio-France Competitions.
 In 2003, she won the “Groupe Banque Populaire Natexis” Prize, for which she received a three-year scholarship.